dipakkr/A-to-Z-Resources-for-Students/README.md

 > ## Feel free to show your love :heart: by putting a star :star:

-### Are you college student or working professional looking for resources to learn a new language or meet new people in community or looking for global conferences, hackathons and competitons to attend ??
+### Are you college student or working professional looking for resources to learn a new language or meet new people in community or looking for global conferences, hackathons and competitions to attend ??
 Then, you should definitely check this out

-When I was in college, I missed a lot of opportunties like hackathons, conferences, internships and many global events due to a lack of awareness.
+When I was in college, I missed a lot of opportunities like hackathons, conferences, internships and many global events due to a lack of awareness.
 But, I don't want you to miss these due to lack of information.
 Here, I have added few resources for students, if you are in college or graduate, you should definitely check it out.

 ![Image](res/xx.gif)